 Our principal executive offices are located in an approximately 52,785 square foot facility in Hawthorne, NY, which includes an expansion of 6,680 square feet of office space in February 2010.
 The current annual rent for this facility is approximately \$1.1 million.
-We believe that our facility is currently adequate for our purposes; however, there may be a need to rent additional space in the future depending upon the possible growth of the company.
+We believe that our facility is currently adequate for our purposes; however, we expect we will need to rent additional space in the future based upon the possible growth of the company.
 The lease for this facility expires in December 2012.